 Female fertility: Why lifestyle choices count

-Lifestyle choices can affect a woman's ability to conceive.
+Lifestyle choices can affect being able to conceive.
 Consider some simple steps if you hope to get pregnant.By Mayo Clinic Staff

 What is female fertility?